What Time Is It? (album)

-Showcasing a denser and more inventive Minneapolis sound, What Time Is It? produced three singles: "777-9311", "The Walk" and "Gigolos Get Lonely Too".
+Showcasing the synth-funk of Prince's Minneapolis sound, What Time Is It? produced three singles: "777-9311", "The Walk" and "Gigolos Get Lonely Too".

 Recording

-Although the individual members of the Time are credited with instrumentation, it's likely that all instruments were played by Prince.
+Although the individual members of the Time are credited with instrumentation, most of the instruments on the album were played by Prince, with Morris Day playing drums on half of the album.
 Morris Day sang lead vocals, and Vanity performed spoken vocals on "The Walk".
+Additionally, the Time guitarist Jesse Johnson appears on "Gigolos Get Lonely Too".

 Commercial performance

 The album peaked at number 26 on the Billboard 200 and number two on the Top Soul LPs.
 It spent a total of 33 weeks on the Billboard 200 and 38 weeks on the R&B Albums chart.
 The album's peaking was more successful than the group's previous release.
 The album was eventually certified gold by the Recording Industry Association of America (RIAA) for sales over 500,000 copies in the United States.
 The Time supported the album by touring as one of Prince's opening acts on the 1999 Tour.